dtolnay/quote/README.md

 ## Non-macro code generators

-When using `quote` in a build.rs or main.rs and writing the output out to a file, consider having the code generator pass the tokens through [rustfmt] before writing (either by shelling out to the `rustfmt` binary or by pulling in the `rustfmt` library as a dependency).
+When using `quote` in a `build.rs` or `main.rs` and writing the output out to a file, consider having the code generator pass the tokens through [rustfmt] before writing (either by shelling out to the `rustfmt` binary or by pulling in the `rustfmt` library as a dependency).
 This way if an error occurs in the generated code it is convenient for a human to read and debug.

+Obviously, no kind of hygiene or span information is preserved when writing the output to a file.

 [rustfmt]: https://github.com/rust-lang/rustfmt